Olivia Munn, 40, Goes Braless In A Green Slip Dress In Alluring Kitchen Video

 It took just one hour for Olivia's post to earn over 47,000 likes from her faithful followers.

-“I have no idea what’s going on, but I’ve watched it twice already,” wrote one viewer in response to her video.
+"I have no idea what's going on, but I've watched it twice already," one viewer remarked in response to her video.

 "So gorgeous and hot," another fan commented.